ringecosystem/collaboration/grant/projects/offchain-subnames.md

 ### This project will benefit the Darwinia ecosystem in the following ways:

 1. It will provide a more efficient and cost-effective way to manage subdomains on the Darwinia Chain, reducing the need for users to pay high gas fees on Ethereum.
-2. It will enhance the usability of the 'darwinia.eth' domain by allowing users to register, update, and resolve subnames with reduced costs and improved performance.
+2. It will enhance the usability of the 'ringdao.eth' domain by allowing users to register, update, and resolve subnames with reduced costs and improved performance.
 3. It will demonstrate the potential for cross-chain interoperability in domain name services, opening up new possibilities for collaboration and innovation within the Darwinia ecosystem.

 ## Team